 It seems that private equity firms in Russia and venture capitalists are trying to take Russia on an international stage.

 If you see the chart, you will see that it all started in the year 2009.
-The invested amount in the PE & VC deals was $1.706 billion and the number of deals was 33.
-In the year 2010, the number of deals increased to 53 and the amount invested increased around 50%, i.e. $2.546 billion.
+The invested amount in the PE & VC deals was $1.706 billion, and the number of deals was 33.
+In the year 2010, the number of deals increased to 53, and the amount invested increased by around 50%, i.e., $2.546 billion.

 However, in the year 2011, everything catapulted.
-The number of deals rose up to whopping 91 deals and the investment amount was doubled, i.e. $6.718 billion.
+The number of deals rose up to whopping 91 deals, and the investment amount was doubled, i.e., $6.718 billion.
 In 2012 and 2013, the PE & VC market didn’t do well.
-In 2012, the invested amount was $3.452 billion and the number of deals was 82 (what’s noticeable here is that number of deals didn’t go down much, but the invested amount went down almost half).
-In 2013, we can see the similar picture – the number of deals was 78 and the invested amount was $3.849 billion.
+In 2012, the invested amount was $3.452 billion, and the number of deals was 82 (what’s noticeable here is that the number of deals didn’t go down much, but the invested amount went down almost half).
+In 2013, we can see a similar picture – the number of deals was 78, and the invested amount was $3.849 billion.

-The question is what made the year 2011 is the most hopeful year in Russian PE & VC market and why in 2012 and 2013, PE & VC market didn’t do well.
+The question is what made the year 2011 is the most hopeful year in the Russian PE & VC market and why in 2012 and 2013 PE & VC market didn’t do well.

 By investigating further, we find out that it’s GDP that made all the difference.
 In 2009, Russia’s GDP was – 7.8%.
-We can now understand why PE & VC market in 2009 didn’t do well!
-In 2010, the GDP was 4.5%, which improved the numbers in PE & VC market.
-However, in 2011, PE & VC market got their momentum and catapulted to all-time peak as the GDP in 2011 was 4.3%.
-In 2012 & 2013, GDP again got stagnated to 1.4% which resulted into the stagnation of PE & VC market as well.
+We can now understand why the PE & VC market in 2009 didn’t do well!
+In 2010, the GDP was 4.5%, which improved the numbers in PE & VC markets.
+However, in 2011, the PE & VC market got their momentum and catapulted to an all-time peak as the GDP in 2011 was 4.3%.
+In 2012 & 2013, GDP again got stagnated to 1.4%, which resulted in the stagnation of the PE & VC market as well.

 Private Equity Services Offered in Russia